edthedev/presentation-ansible/outline.md

         Deployment is: file copy, permissions, web config, app config, host dependencies, host config

 As an administrator...?
+As an administrator, I love parallel efficiency.
+I value stable custom configuration.
+As an administrator, I need repeatability.
+The desired state needs to be achieved, no matter how many times I apply a configuration.
+Shells are limited by their environment and available commands.
+Ansible can do anything python or bash or PowerShell can do.

 ## Things Ansible Does (With Examples)